StevenKurniawan/TemplateParser/README.md

 ### Installing

-Put the Template_Parser,php to library folder and edit autoload file to:
+Put the Template_Parser.php to library folder and edit autoload file to:

 ```
 $autoload['libraries'] = array('template_parser');